 • salt and fresh-ground black pepper to taste

-Tips for making this Tarator Soup:
+Tips for making Tarator Soup:

 What can you use to thin the Tarator Soup?